BYLAWS OF THE NATIONAL ASSOCIATION OF SCHOOL RESOURCE OFFICERS, INC.

-Books of Minutes: The Secretary shall keep or cause to be kept, at the Office or such other place as the Board may direct, a book of minutes of all meetings, proceedings and actions of the Board, and of committees of the Board.
-The minutes of the meeting shall include the time and place that the meeting was held, whether the meeting was annual, regular, or special, and, if special, how authorized, the notice given, the names of those present at the Board or committee meetings.
-The Secretary shall keep or cause to be kept, at the Office, if any, a copy of the articles of incorporation and bylaws, as amended to date.
+- Books of Minutes: The Secretary shall keep or cause to be kept, at the office or such other place as the Board may direct, a book of minutes of all meetings, proceedings, and actions of the Board, and of committees of the Board.
+The minutes of the meeting shall include the time and place that the meeting was held, whether the meeting was annual, regular, or special, and, if special, how authorized, the notice is given, the names of those present at the Board or committee meetings.
+The Secretary shall keep or cause to be kept, at the office, if any, a copy of the articles of incorporation and bylaws, as amended to date.

-Notices, Seal and Other Duties: The Secretary shall give, or cause to be given, notice of all meetings of the Board and of committees of the Board required by these bylaws to be given.
+- Notices, Seal, and Other Duties: The Secretary shall give, or cause to be given, a notice of all meetings of the Board and of committees of the Board required by these bylaws to be given.
 The Secretary shall keep the corporate seal in safe custody and shall have such other powers and perform such other duties as the Board or the bylaws may prescribe.

 Section 7.11 Treasurer: